30 Bright Ideas for Decorating Your Hallway or Entryway

 Nothing says, “welcome to my home” like a gorgeous entryway and hallway.
 While it may be easy to overlook this space, in reality it sets the tone for your entire home when visitors arrive.
 What’s more, a well-styled hallway can draw a visitor’s eye into your abode, leaving them eager to share your space with you.

-It doesn’t matter if you live in a city apartment or a spacious place in the suburbs, there’s probably something you can do to spice up your main hallway and entryway.
 Most hallways aren’t large enough for a full scheme of furniture and accessories, but that doesn’t mean you can’t have a well-placed console table, eye-catching wallpaper, or even some clever storage options.
+We’ve rounded up the smartest hallway decorating ideas, so you’re bound to find an idea here that can zhuzh up your space.

 Sure, you want to impress visitors when they first enter your home, but that doesn’t mean you can’t experiment with bold colors or patterns.
 This tiny UK home does just that, with a dramatic tropical wallpaper that offsets a very different striped pattern on the stair carpeting.